Last updated: August 29, 2023

 Read more about Mount Blackheath.

-Hanging Rock in the Blackheath area is one of the most iconic (and also most photographed) landmarks in the greater Blue Mountains region.
+Hanging Rock in the Blackheath area is one of the most iconic (and most photographed) landmarks in the greater Blue Mountains region.

 Trust us when we say that it looks even better in real life!

 An 8 km long return walk first leads to the Baltzer Lookout, from where you can enjoy stunning valley views.

 Read more about Hanging Rock and the Baltzer Lookout.

-While most visitors to the Blackheath area are drawn to the fantastic walks and lookouts to be found there, the town itself also has a lot to offer, and is certainly worthy of a visit.
+While most visitors to the Blackheath area are drawn to the fantastic walks and lookouts to be found there, the town also has a lot to offer and is certainly worth a visit.

 For starters, Blackheath is a great town to fuel up for lunch, with lots of great cafes, restaurants, and pubs to choose from.
 There are also galleries and local markets to explore in Blackheath.